 Bridging the gap between nourishing visuals and challenging gameplay, Katamari Damacy is one of the more unique entries on this list of games set in Japan.

-Best described as an action-puzzle game, it sees you controlling a diminutive prince as he rolls up objects into enormous balls at the behest of his father, the King of Cosmos.
+Best described as an action-puzzle game, it sees you controlling a small prince as he rolls up objects into enormous balls at the behest of his father, the King of Cosmos.

-The purpose for doing so is to replace all the stars in space after the King inadvertently destroys them, leaving Japan and likely the entire world, thoroughly confused.
+The purpose for doing so is to replace all the stars in space after the King inadvertently destroys them, leaving Japan and likely the entire world, completely confused.

 While difficult in the early goings, this game becomes a lot more fun once your Katamari grows large enough to consume bigger objects like Japanese citizens, buildings, and entire villages.